-Location of Growth - The figures below show the net new dwelling counts, as monitored by the respective TAs, from 2007 to 2013.
-The detailed table of information can be found in Section 7.5.
+Location of Growth

+The figures below show the net new dwelling counts, as monitored by the respective TAs, from 2007 to 2013.
+The detailed table of take-up rates can be found in Section 7.5.6.
 Generally, all TA's are seeing higher levels of consents than pre 2011 (pre earthquakes).
 SDC and CCC are seeing record levels of consents in 2020.

-Figure 14: Net New Dwelling Consents by TA
+Figure 13: Net New Dwelling Consents by TA